 The Traditional tier starts at about $129 for installation and $44.99 a month for monitoring, which includes two entry sensors, one motion sensor, a siren, keypad and remote.

 If you want to integrate smart home features such as smart locks, you’ll need to go up to the Control tier, which costs $47.99 per month.
-This includes access to the ADT Pulse smartphone app, which is available for iOS and Android.
+This includes access to the ADT Pulse smartphone app, which is available for iOS (opens in new tab) and Android (opens in new tab).
 This doesn’t work with smart home voice systems like Amazon Alexa or Google Assistant, though.
 That’s a bit more expensive than some, but it does include the cost of the equipment if you sign up for a three-year contract.

 ADT's professional installation process is highly rated by both reviewers and customers.
 If you go with the higher tiers of service, the company also installs and connects the smart home devices and sets up the apps that control them.